jdfless/basic-user-account-site/README.md

 As of January 2015, the site is still live at: http://web.engr.oregonstate.edu/~flessnej/CS494/494Project/login.php

+Logging in can be done using username: user password: pass or by creating an account.

 Be aware that the api key used for Google maps has expired so this feature no longer works.